bneijt/ccbuild/INSTALL.md

 system you can find and report any problems online at https://github.com/bneijt/ccbuild/issues

-Shortcut: cmake .; make install
+Shortcut: `cmake . && make install`

-Shortcut for other prefix: cmake .; make DESTDIR=/tmp/prefix install
+Shortcut for other prefix: `cmake . && make DESTDIR=/tmp/prefix install`

-Currently there is only one binary, so installation should be easy...
+There is only one binary, so installation should be easy...
 1)
     Install the dependences:
     libbobcat 2.0 or higher (correct API of Process class)